Vitalis Outsourcing Master Service Agreement

 All Confidential Information, unless otherwise specified in writing, shall remain the sole and exclusive property of the Disclosing Party and shall be used by the Receiving Party only for the purpose intended herein, except as may be required by applicable law or legal process.

-All Confidential Information, including but not limited to copies, summaries, excerpts, extracts or other reproduction thereof, shall be returned to the Disclosing Party or destroyed after the Receiving Party’s need for it has expired or upon request of the Disclosing Party, and in any event, upon termination of this Agreement.
+All Confidential Information, including copies, summaries, excerpts, extracts, or reproductions, shall be returned to the Disclosing Party or destroyed after the Receiving Party’s need for it has expired or upon request of the Disclosing Party, and in any event, upon termination of this Agreement, subject to backups, legal retention requirements, and legitimate business records that remain protected by confidentiality obligations.

 Each Party represents and warrants to the other Party that it or its representative executing this Agreement on its behalf is duly appointed and acting representative and has the legal capacity required under applicable law to enter into this Agreement and bind it.